hokwaichan/hokwaichan.github.io/projects/pokemonGui.md

 ---
 <img class="img-fluid" src="../img/pokemonGui1.jpg">

-## The project
+## About the project
 The assignment is to build a Graphical User Interface (GUI) for a Pokemon species hierarchy program in Java.

 ## What is GUI?